 I think a mark of a mature, young pastor — a pastor who is maturing quickly — is his humility and his willingness to be rebuked, his willingness to be questioned.
 He may not agree with everything, but he is not defensive in a knee jerk kind of way.
 But you know that they are fallible, too.
 And so, in the end it is going to be the word of God and a wider constituency that are going to make the final difference here.

-The third thing is listen to trusted spiritual counselors, not just yes men.
-Don’t surround yourself with just people who think that you are the best thing after whole bread.
-But the most spiritual people you know, the people who love the Word of God, who are deeply prayerful and worshipful, the people who are bold in their witness and risk taking in their service of Christ.
-Listen to them.
-The people who obey Jesus, whatever the cost.
-They are the ones who will tell you like it is and take them seriously.
+Listen to trusted spiritual counselors, not just yes-men.
+Don’t surround yourself only with people who think that you are the best thing after whole bread.
+But the most spiritual people you know — the people who love the word of God, who are deeply prayerful and worshipful, the people who are bold in their witness and risk-taking in their service of Christ — listen to them: the people who obey Jesus, whatever the cost.
+They are the ones who will tell you like it is; take them seriously.
 Seek them out.
 Tell them the situation.
-Let them know what is going on and listen to their heart.
+Let them know what is going on, and listen to their heart.

 4. Find others who have walked in your shoes.

 Listen to those who have walked through similar circumstances.
 If you know people who are twenty years ahead of you in ministry, the same thing happened to them.
 Ask them what they have learned from it, and grow from that.
 And then pray earnestly that Christ would illumine all of this listening, because it can be very confusing.